FuelLabs/fuel-core/firehose-fuel/INTEGRATION.md

 ## Cloning

-First step is to clone again `firehose-fuel` this time to a dedicated repository that will be the one of your chain:
+First step is to clone again `firehose-acme` this time to a dedicated repository that will be the one of your chain:

 ```
-git clone git@github.com:FuelLabs/firehose-fuel.git firehose-<chain>
+git clone git@github.com:streamingfast/firehose-acme.git firehose-<chain>
 ```

 > Don't forget to change `<chain>` by the name of your exact chain like `ethereum` so it would became `firehose-ethereum`